-The Creation of G>O>D> encompasses the universe.
-The Earth is the most tangible, encompassing creation any of us experience in our daily lives.
-Therefore, Planet Earth represents the entire Process of G>O>D> in our lives.
-Ancient myth has personified this reality in the person of Gaia, Mother Earth, or Mother Nature.
-If human minds insist on anthropomorphizing G>O>D> into a person, Mother Nature would be our choice for the role.
-We devote an important Essay to Nature and the Path of G>O>D>.
+Continuing Creation encompasses the universe.
+But The Earth is the most tangible, encompassing creation any of us experience in our daily lives.
+Therefore, Planet Earth represents all the interacting Processes in The Growing, Organizing, Direction in our lives.
+Ancient myth and folklore have personified this reality in the person of Gaia, Mother Earth, or Mother Nature.
+If human minds insist on anthropomorphizing the Processes of Continuing Creation into a person, Mother Nature would be our choice for the role.

-Were the Processes of G>O>D> Started by God?
+Were the Processes of Creation Started by God?

-It is possible that God designed and started the Initial Singularity and thus created the universe.
+It is possible that a traditional Creator-God designed and started the Initial Singularity and thus created the universe.
 It is impossible to prove otherwise.
-We can never prove that there is no single, active, creative intelligence, no God, because we cannot prove or disprove something that is outside all frames of reference, outside even time and space.
+We can never prove that there is no single, active, creative intelligence, that there is no God, because we cannot prove or disprove something that is said to be outside all evidence, outside all frames of reference, outside even time and space.

-Why not just say that the laws of physics and the four fundamental interactions are themselves G>O>D>?
-Either way – God or G>O>D> — we have a mysterious miracle of creation.
+Why not just say that the laws of physics and the four fundamental interactions are themselves the Growing, Organizing, Direction of the Cosmos?
+Either way – by God or by The Organizing Direction – we have a mysterious miracle of creation.
 Imagining a human-like God does not make it any less mysterious, it makes it needlessly more mysterious!

 People who conclude that God must have set up the “clockwork” of the universe, wound it up and set it running, are called Deists in the language of theology.
-They hold that after setting everything up and turning on the switch, God stepped back from “his” creation and has never interfered since; and He has certainly not stooped to interfere in the mundane lives of individual humans.
+They hold that after setting everything up and turning on the switch, God stepped back from “His” creation and has never interfered since; and He has certainly not stooped to interfere in the mundane lives of individual humans.
 Many of our founding fathers were Deists, including Washington, Adams, Franklin, and Jefferson.
-Deism is a Forerunner of The Path of G>O>D>.
-(See our Essay, Forerunners of the Book of G>O>D>.)
+Deism is a Forerunner of The Path of Continuing Creation.
+(See our Essay, Forerunners To Our Path and Practice.

-What (Who) Else but God Could Set Just the Right Initial Conditions for Life on Earth?
+What Else but God Could Set Just the Right Initial Conditions for Life of Earth?